bryanbraun/writer/README.txt

  - The theme configuration settings allows you to choose between pre-built styles for how you want your code snippets to display

 Code Snippet Instructions:
-  To change the code format, change the setting at /admin/build/themes/settings/writer.
+ - To change the code format, change the setting at /admin/build/themes/settings/writer.
-  You can use code snippets inline or in blocks.
+ - You can use code snippets inline or in blocks.
 To refer to code inline, wrap the text in <code> tags.
 Example:

-    <p>Use the <code>helloWorld()</code> function for testing.</p>
+  Use the <code>helloWorld()</code> function for testing.

-  To refer to code in a block, wrap the text in <pre> tags.
+  To refer to code in a block, wrap the text in "<pre>" tags.
 Example:

     <p>Simply add this to the end of the file:</p>
     <pre>